thegetty/quire-docs/content/community/mcn-upenn-event.md

 {{< q-figure-group grid="3" id="quirelogo, upennlogo, pricelablogo" >}}

 On November 8, 2023, join [Price Lab for Digital Humanities](https://pricelab.sas.upenn.edu/), [Penn Libraries](https://www.library.upenn.edu/), and [Quire](http://quire.getty.edu) for an afternoon-long event dedicated to digital publishing.
-The event will include three parts: a roundtable discussion, a Quire demonstration, and a hands-on Quire workshop.
+The event will take place at [Van Pelt-Dietrich Library Center](https://www.library.upenn.edu/vanpelt) at the University of Pennsylvania and will include three parts: a roundtable discussion, a Quire demonstration, and a hands-on Quire workshop.
 All sessions are free with registration.

 <div class="action-button paired-button" >